SEO Trends: 45 Experts On The Future Of Search

 The key area of UX they will insert themselves into is content presentation.

-How users interact with content directly affects its search engine visibility, traffic and conversions.
-In 2015, expect to see SEO focus more on the following:
+How users interact with content directly affects its search engine visibility, traffic and conversions., expect to see SEO focus more on the following:

 - Increasing dwell time to signal relevance to search engines.